 If you are a slow traveler interested in something beyond the traditional tourist highlights, saunter into Uchkuduk or the Badai-Tugai nature reserve, or rent a deck chair at Ayaz Kul.

 The main sights on the Ustyurt Plateau are on the Kazakh side of the border, but if you are into archaeology or desert fauna and flora, the Karakalpak side should definitely be on your list as well.
-Stone Age hunting traps probably require an archaeologist contact to seek out – we are looking into it.

 - Western Kazakhstan: Oil towns and stark desert landscapes, this is a geologist’s dream.